-Each year NBU prepares a long-term plan of action for the future.
-Evaluating and acquiring water and electric supplies, preparing for the construction of additional electrical substations, planning for new water and reclamation facilities, investing in innovative technologies to enhance the security of facilities and electronic data, and upgrading aging infrastructure to ensure the integrity and reliability of service to NBU customers demonstrates NBU's commitment to strategic planning.
+Each year NBU prepares a long-term plan of action.
+Evaluating and acquiring water and electric supplies, preparing for the construction of additional electrical substations, planning for new water and reclamation facilities, investing in innovative technologies to enhance the security of facilities and electronic data, and upgrading aging infrastructure to ensure the integrity and reliability of service to NBU customers demonstrating NBU's commitment to strategic planning.

 In addition to infrastructure and operational considerations, NBU takes an active role in local, regional, state, and national initiatives.
-Examples of some of NBU's involvement are described below.
+Examples of some of NBU's involvement are described as follows:

-Local Community Involvement: The mission of a municipally-owned utility is to provide value to its community.
-New Braunfels Utilities does this through strong fiscal responsibility, progressive planning, and employees' commitment to enhancing the quality of the community by providing innovative essential services.
+Local Community Engagement: The mission of a municipally-owned utility is to provide value to its community.
+New Braunfels Utilities accomplishes this goal through strong fiscal responsibility, progressive planning, and its employees' commitment to enhancing the quality of the community by providing resilient essential services.